xinyaocse/EchoLLM_Code/README.md

         ...(Experiment-specific data)
     },...]
 ```
-- Second, update the path to the pre-trained model and the data loader script in the selected model.
-(The pre-trained model can be downloaded from Hugging Face.)
-Optionally, you may write the evaluation results back to a JSON file for computing the WER_B metric.
+- Second, update the paths for the pre-trained model (downloadable from Hugging Face) and the data loader script within your selected model script.
+Optionally, evaluation results can be exported back into a JSON file to facilitate WER_B metric computation.
-- Note: For combined models such as HuBERT+BART, the corresponding training code is provided in the *model* folder.
-The following table outlines how to configure the training parameters.
+- Note: For combined models such as HuBERT+BART, training scripts are located within the *model* folder.
+You can configure training parameters as exemplified below:
 ```python
 --dataset_name="librispeech_asr"
 --model_name_or_path="/root/public/....(your path)"